One of the most common questions asked by limited company contractors is what level of salary they should pay themselves as directors.

 “Some lenders will include dividend income when establishing how much you can borrow, but this is not always the case.
 Therefore, it is always worth doing your research so you are able to make a well-informed decision.”

 - Can your company claim the Employment Allowance?
-Whereby you can claim back any Employers’ NIC costs.
-Many small companies are excluded from this incentive.
+This incentive cancels out up to £5,000 of Employers’ NIC costs.
+Unfortunately, most small companies are excluded from this incentive.

 - Have you already earned income from a previous role during the current tax year?